DARK PARTITION

 “And with coffee,” Hakeni retorted, his laughter echoing in the cell.
 “Amazing what people will do for twenty quid, isn’t it?”

-“What was in the coffee?”
+“What was in it?”

 “That’s enough, Ari!
 Leave now!” a voice with an American accent commanded from the doorway.